Why Your Family Needs An Attorney After A Fatal Bicycle Accident

 – Investigate exactly what happened

-- Provide the family with all possible options for pursing a wrongful death claim
+– Provide the family with all possible options for pursuing a wrongful death claim

 – Contact the at-fault party’s insurance company and make them aware of what went on